Living Our Purpose in a Broken World

 We have established that God and Christ dwell with us, and that through God we can do anything.
 To this we can add the indwelling of Holy Spirit.
 This means that we are free to dream big, to resolve to do amazing things.
-We have dwelling within us the most amazing power to overcome the world.
+Dwelling within us is the most amazing power to overcome the world.
 How do we go about living our purpose then given this amazing power?

 We are confronted with a world at war with God and indeed with itself.
 We are also confronted with an Christian world that is at war with itself.

 John’s first epistle spells it out in black and white terms.
 We are with God or we are against him.

-Our purpose therefore is to walk in the light and dwell in fellowship with God and this creates a blueprint for life as a servant of God.
+Living our purpose therefore means to walk in the light and dwell in fellowship with God.
+This creates a blueprint for life as a servant of God.